mihaimoga/mihaimoga/README.md

-- 👋 Hi, I’m @mihaimoga
+- 👋 Hi, I’m @mihaimoga!
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Science.
-- 🌱 I’m currently learning Python and Visual C++
+- 🌱 I’m currently learning Python and Microsoft Visual C++.
-- 💞️ I’m looking to collaborate on my pet open source projects.
+- 💞️ I’m looking to collaborate on my open source projects.
 - 📫 How to reach me at contact@emvs.site

 <!---